satansdeer/satansdeer.github.com/content/legacy-posts/react-native-mobx-tutorial/index.md

 ## Why MobX?

-MobX is usually faster than Redux, requires less boilerplate and in general it's easier to grasp for novice.
+MobX is faster than Redux, requires less boilerplate and in general it's easier to grasp for novice.

-MobX has very few core concepts:
+MobX has few core concepts:

 * [Observables](#observables)
 * [Computed values](#computed_values)